The Rosabeth Moss Kanter Award for Excellence in Work-Family Research

 Each reviewer is responsible for examining all articles published during the calendar year in three to five scientific journals.
 Each journal is examined by at least two reviewers who nominate the articles they felt were written by deserving candidates for the Kanter award.
 Reviewers also are encouraged to nominate articles that they knew about through other sources.

 Each of the nominated articles is sent to three or four reviewers who score it according to several standard criteria.
-Total scores are used to select the Kanter Top 20; the top five article authors become finalists for the award.
+Total scores are used to select the top 20 articles; the top five article authors become finalists for the award.

 About Rosabeth Moss Kanter